Himig Handog: History

-Himig Handog (2017)

 The Top 10 finalists of the Himig Handog 2017 was released on September 10, 2017.
 The grand finals day was held on ASAP on November 26, 2017, on ABS-CBN.
 "Titibo-Tibo", a song entry composed by Libertine Amistoso and interpreted by Moira Dela Torre was named as the grand winner, while the song "Tayo na Lang Kasi", composed by Soc Villanueva and interpreted by Kyla and Jason Dy bagged the most number of special awards.
+The Special Awards recognized selected entries and artists for various distinctions.
+"Tayo na Lang Kasi," performed by Kyla and Jason Dy, received the MOR 101.9 Choice Award, the One Music Philippines Favorite Interpreter Choice Award, and the MYX Best Music Video Choice Award.
+"Wow na Feelings," performed by Janella Salvador, was awarded TFC's Global Choice Award.
+"The Labo Song," performed by Kaye Cal, received the Star Music Choice Award.